 Whole-Room Solution

-When you need an effective audio control room design, you don\’t want to piecemeal it together.
-For a control room to do its job, you need a whole-room solution.
+When you need an effective audio control room design, you don’t want to piecemeal it together.
+For a control room to function effectively, you need a comprehensive whole-room solution.
 All the pieces and components need to work together.
-The design of your control room should take everything into consideration, from the way you operate to the technology you need.
-Your wish list must come together into a single design with the ability for expansion and retrofit down the road as your business grows.
+The design of your control room should consider everything, from your operational needs to the technology you require.
+Your wish list must come together into a single design that allows for expansion and retrofitting down the road as your business grows.

 Audio Control Room Design Considerations

-An audio control room has special needs that must be front and center during the design phase.
+An audio control room has special requirements that must be addressed during the design phase.
 This helps ensure the installation and build phase is successful.
-Vital needs include things such as line-of-sight, acoustics, mechanical systems, electronics, video, and lighting.
-In addition, the need for isolation of one or more individuals must be considered.
+Vital needs include items such as line of sight, acoustics, mechanical systems, electronics, video, and lighting.
+Additionally, the need for isolating one or more individuals must be considered.
 These are common elements in a good sound room and will help make a successful transition from design to reality.

 Comfort Is Crucial

-When you think of a sound booth, comfort isn\’t always the priority.
+When you think of a sound booth, comfort isn’t always the priority.
 But for your sound engineers to focus on their work, comfort is crucial.
-The monitors and workstation setup matters, as does the video array and computers, touch control screens, and access to electrical and auxiliary systems.
-But that\’s not all it takes to make for an ergonomic and comfortable workspace.
+The monitors and workstation setup matter, as do the video array, computers, touch control screens, and access to electrical and auxiliary systems.
+However, that’s not all it takes to create an ergonomic and comfortable workspace.
 You also need to consider the furniture factor.

 Where to Start?

 An audio control room design is more than just a bunch of workstations and a video wall.
-Each and every business has unique requirements for a room.
-Fulfilling these requirements will help their business do their best work, be productive and thrive in their industry.
+Every business has unique requirements for a room.
+Fulfilling these requirements will enable the company to perform at its best, be productive, and thrive in its industry.
 This is why design is crucial to a successful control room build.

 Leave a Reply